-Surgery improves for nerve compression disorderFebruary 7th, 2013 in Surgery /
+Surgery improves for nerve compression disorderFebruary 7, 2013 by Julia Evangelou Strait in Medicine & Health / Surgery

 (Medical Xpress)—Two new studies from Washington University School of Medicine in St. Louis suggest ways to improve surgical treatment for a debilitating condition caused by compressed nerves in the neck and shoulder.